 A Paradigm Shift in Imaging Technology

-Housing three cutting-edge Siemens scanners and with technical support available, the Herston Imaging Research Facility (HIRF) has the potential to revolutionise patient care, and supports a broad range of biomedical research projects.
+HIRF houses state-of-the-art imaging equipment.
+With its six systems and technical support, the Herston Imaging Research Facility (HIRF) has the potential to revolutionise patient care.
+It supports a broad range of biomedical research projects.

 3-Tesla Magnetic Resonance Imaging Scanner (3T MRI)